dlywlotus/nsu_forums/README.md

 ### Step 3 Migrate schema tables
 Next, populate the database with the schema tables defined in server/models/models.go.
-To migrate the tables, cd into the server dir and run "run go migrate/migrate.go"
+To migrate the tables, cd into the server dir and run "run go migrate/migrate.go".

 ### Step 4 Start commands
-To start front end, "cd client" and "npm run dev"
+To start front end, "cd client" and "npm run dev".
-To start back end, "cd server" and "go run main.go"
+To start back end, "cd server" and "go run main.go".